Fair Class-Incremental Learning using Sample Weighting: Framework

 \paragraph{Notations} In class-incremental learning, a model incrementally learns new current task data along with previous buffer data using data replay.
 Suppose we train a model to incrementally learn $L$ tasks $\{T_1, T_2, \ldots, T_L\}$ over time, and there are $N$ classes in each task with no overlapping classes between different tasks.
 After learning the $l^{th}$ task $T_l$, we would like the model to remember all $(l-1) \cdot N$ previous task classes and an additional $N$ current task classes.
 We assume the buffer has a fixed size of $M$ samples.
 For $L$ tasks, we allocate $m = M/L$ samples of buffer data per task.
 If each task consists of $N$ classes, then we allocate $m/N = M/(L \cdot N)$ samples of buffer data per class\,\citep{DBLP:conf/iclr/ChaudhryRRE19, DBLP:conf/nips/MirzadehFPG20, DBLP:conf/aaai/ChaudhryGDTL21}.
 Each task $T_l = \{d_i=(X_i, y_i)\}$ is composed of feature-label pairs.
 We also use $\mathcal{M}_l = \{d_j=(X_j, y_j)\}_{j=1}^{m}$ to represent the buffer data for each previous $l^{th}$ task $T_l$.
 We assume the buffer data per task is small, i.e., $m \ll |T_l|$\,\citep{DBLP:journals/corr/abs-1902-10486}.

 When defining fairness for class-incremental learning, we utilize sensitive groups including classes.
-According to the fairness literature, sensitive groups are divided by sensitive attributes like gender and race.
-For example, if the sensitive attribute is gender, the sensitive groups can be Male and Female.
-Similarly, the classes can also be perceived as sensitive groups, with the class itself serving as the sensitive attribute.
-Since we would like to support any sensitive group in a class-incremental setting, we use the following unifying notations: (1) if the sensitive groups are classes (denoted by $\text{y}$), then they form the set $G_y = \{(X, \text{y}) \in \mathcal{D}: \text{y} = y, y \in \mathbb{Y}\}$ where $\mathcal{D}$ is a dataset, and $\mathbb{Y}$ is the set of $\text{y}$; (2) if we are using sensitive attributes beyond classes (denoted by $\text{z}$), we can further divide the classes into the set $G_{y, z} = \{(X, \text{y}, \text{z}) \in \mathcal{D}: \text{y} = y, \text{z} = z, y \in \mathbb{Y}, z \in \mathbb{Z}\}$ where $\mathbb{Z}$ is the set of $\text{z}$.
-See Sec.~\ref{appendix:notations} for a summary of notations used.
+According to the fairness literature, sensitive groups are divided by sensitive attributes like gender and race (e.g., Male and Female).
+Similarly, the classes can also be viewed as sensitive groups, where the class label serves as the sensitive attribute.
+To support either case in a class-incremental setting, we use the following unifying notations: (1) if the sensitive groups are classes, then they form the set $G_y = \{(X, \text{y}) \in \mathcal{D}: \text{y} = y, y \in \mathbb{Y}\}$ where $\mathcal{D}$ is a dataset, $\text{y}$ is a class attribute, and $\mathbb{Y}$ is the set of $\text{y}$; (2) if we are using sensitive attributes beyond classes, we can further divide the classes into the set $G_{y, z} = \{(X, \text{y}, \text{z}) \in \mathcal{D}: \text{y} = y, \text{z} = z, y \in \mathbb{Y}, z \in \mathbb{Z}\}$ where $\text{z}$ is a sensitive attribute and $\mathbb{Z}$ is the set of $\text{z}$.
+See Sec.~\refappendix{appendix:notations} for a summary of notations used.